 Watch and listen to Francesco Gabbani’s Eurovision version of ‘Occidentali’s Karma‘ in the video below.

-Honestly, I’ll be very surprised if anyone else wins.
+Honestly, I will be very surprised if anyone else wins.